shiba24/birdsong-generation-project/README.md

 As mentioned above, bird song itself is thought to have Markov-Model structure and syntax like human speech.
 However, song itself has no semantics.

-If the mechanism should be similar between such birds and humans, WaveNet might be successful for simulating birdsong, because it is succssful in generating completely meaningless but locally speech-like sound waveform.
+If the mechanism should be similar between such birds and humans, WaveNet ([original blog](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) and [implementation of tensorflow](https://github.com/ibab/tensorflow-wavenet)) might be successful for simulating birdsong, because it is succssful in generating completely meaningless but locally speech-like sound waveform.

 And if it succeed, the next step of this project would be 1.
 Investigating whether markov-chain structure appears in the generated song, and 2.
 Comparing neural firing patterns known-to-date and activated neuron pattern in the model.

 ## Result

-# Supplementary infomation

-## Songbird Laboratories